Jacopo Sarno

 Jacopo Furio Sarno ([ˈjaːkopo ˈfuːrjo ˈsarno]; born September 1, 1989) is an Italian actor, voice actor and singer.
 Since 2013 Sarno has been known as "Jake Sarno".
 Active in the world of acting as a child, he began starring in several sitcoms, most produced by Mediaset.
 In the early 2000s he continued to work as an actor in theater and film, as well as on television, where he became one of the familiar faces of the sitcom produced by Disney Channel.
 During his career he has also tried his hand engraving of records and conducting television.

 Biography

+Sarno was born on September 1, 1989 in Milan.
 He is the son of Patrizia Bissi and Franz A. Sarno.
-In 2015 he received his Master of Philosophy degree in Università degli Studi di Milano.
+In 2015, he received his Master of Philosophy degree in University of Milan.

 Acting and television

 He made his debut very young and became a familiar face of television by the second half of the 90s, playing in some sitcom and advertising.